fossabot/onionbox/README.md

 generated .onion URL and have them upload the files directly for you to download.
 - Can be run in a Docker container, or locally on your host machine.
 You could of course deploy onionbox to any cloud provider of your choosing.
 - Static binary!
-Woo! ~~Possible ARM support~~.
-Android is supported!

-## Gotchas:
-- There is no getting around it, this project takes a little over 10 minutes to build.
-However, this will not be an issue for end users once we have the binaries released.
-Docker builds will still require a long build time.
-This is because go-libtor creates a completely statically linked Tor lib before build.
-The dependency on net doesn't help with build time much, either.
+Woo!

 ## TODO:
 - [ ] Implement tests
-- [x] Use flags for config options
-- [x] Static build
-- [x] Docker build
-- [ ] Get docker-compose working with a dnscrypt-proxy.
+- [x] Get docker-compose working with a dnscrypt-proxy.
 Maybe overkill or moot but sounds cool as hell, right?
 - [ ] Windows support (needs testing)
 - [x] ARM support
 - [ ] Android support (build almost working)

+## Contributing:
+There is no getting around it, this project takes a little over 10 minutes to build.
+However, this will not be an issue for end users once we have the binaries released.
+Docker builds will still require a long build time.
+This is because go-libtor creates a completely statically linked Tor lib before build.
+The dependency on net doesn't help with build time much, either.

 ## Shoutouts:
 Huge shoutout to [@karalabe](https://github.com/karalabe), the creator of [go-libtor](https://github.com/ipsn/go-libtor) which enables the creation of a Go-friendly static Tor lib which utilizes [bine](https://github.com/cretz/bine) (created by [@cretz](https://github.com/cretz)) to interface with the Tor API.
 Big thanks to these guys or this project would not be possible.